Bradpk/tic-tac-toe/pseudocode.md

 The process continues, with the clicks and player indicator paragraph alternating between 'X' and 'O' (Function)

-An alert will display on the page when one of three conditions is met:
+A display on the page when become visible when one of three conditions is met:
 Player X gets three symbols('X') in a straight line (horizontal, vertical, or diagonal).
 Player O gets three symbols('O') in a straight line (horizontal, vertical, or diagonal).
 All tiles have been clicked on.